-However, other times your symptoms may come on when you least expect them.
-At these times, you may feel frustrated and discouraged.
-You avoided the orange juice, yet you still suffered from heartburn after breakfast.
-You said "no" to the chili dogs at your parents' barbeque, yet you drove home clutching your chest.
+However, sometimes your GERD symptoms may occur when you least expect them, making you feel frustrated and discouraged.
+You avoided the orange juice, yet you still experienced heartburn after breakfast.
+You didn’t eat the chili dogs at your parents’ barbeque, but you drove home clutching your chest anyway.

 What else could be triggering your discomfort?
-The best way to find out is to keep a "trigger log" for at least a week.
-Make note of all of the foods and beverages you consumed, as well as all the activities you participated in each day.
-When you look back, you're likely to discover subtle triggers that you can avoid in the future.
+The best way to find out is to keep a “trigger log” for at least one week.
+You should take note of all the foods and beverages you consume, as well as all the activities you participate in each day.
+When you look back, you’re likely to discover subtle triggers that you can avoid in the future.

-You would then continue with this journal every day for at least a week.
-Recording your consumption and activity for another week or two will allow you to experiment with a wide variety of food, drinks, and activities at different times.
-This will give you more data to base your conclusion on.
+You should continue keeping this journal every day for at least one week.
+Recording your consumption and behavior for an additional one to two weeks will allow you to experiment with a wide variety of food, drinks, and activities at different times.
+This can help you identify your potential triggers more easily.

-Once you’ve completed the journal, look it over and note when you experienced symptoms.
-Try to find similarities in the columns throughout multiple weeks’ data.
+Once you’ve completed the journal, look over your daily logs and note when you experienced symptoms.
+Try to find similarities in the columns throughout your entries to determine possible triggers.

-For example, you may want to list orange juice as one of your possible triggers if you had it for breakfast three times and you experienced heartburn each time—regardless of whatever else you ate.
-But you may want to look more closely if you had heartburn only one of the three times.
-Maybe it was the coffee instead of the juice causing your heartburn.
+For example, you may want to list orange juice as one of your triggers if you had it for breakfast three times, and you experienced heartburn after drinking it each time.
+However, you may want to look more closely if you had heartburn only one of the three times.
+Perhaps it was the coffee instead of the juice that caused your heartburn.

-The best way to narrow down those tricky triggers is to continue with your journal for another couple of weeks.
-Avoid the triggers that you suspect affect you and see if symptoms improve.
-A lot of this process involves trial and error.
+The best way to narrow down your list of potential triggers is to continue taking notes in your journal for another couple of weeks.
+Avoid your suspected triggers and see if symptoms improve.
+Most of this process involves trial and error.

-As you continue to experiment, it helps to know which foods, beverages, and activities are typical heartburn triggers.
-Remember that each person is different, so what may trigger symptoms for one person may not bother you—and vice versa.
+As you continue to experiment, it helps to know which foods, beverages, and activities commonly trigger heartburn and other GERD symptoms.
+Remember that each person is different.
+What may trigger symptoms in one person may not bother you, and vice versa.

 The following foods have been identified as common culprits:

-Steer clear of these beverages if you want to avoid the burn:
+Steer clear of these beverages if you want to prevent symptoms:

 - eating late at night

-- lying down within an hour of eating
+- lying down within one hour after eating

-- lying on your right side (puts the stomach higher than the esophagus, which can increase the risk for acid flowing back up into the esophagus
+- lying on your right side, which puts the stomach higher than the esophagus and can increase the risk for acid flowing back up into the esophagus

 - wearing tight clothing